 The PI3K-delta pathway mediates oncogenic signaling in B cell malignancies.
 INCB50465 is a PI3K-delta inhibitor that has demonstrated potency and selectivity in preclinical studies and has potential therapeutic utility in the treatment of patients with lymphoma.
-We have initiated the CITADEL clinical program to evaluate INCB50465 in patients with lymphoma, and the Phase II CITADEL-202 trial in patients with diffuse large b-cell lymphoma (DLBCL) is ongoing.
-Additional CITADEL studies are planned in other non-Hodgkin lymphomas.
+We have initiated the CITADEL clinical program to evaluate INCB50465 in non-Hodgkin lymphomas, including patients with diffuse large b-cell lymphoma (DLBCL), follicular lymphoma, marginal zone lymphoma and mantle cell lymphoma.